Boaz-Rensenbrink/scrum/README.md

 Having my own consultancy company and long track record as a project manager and a team lead at Singelfilm and Hocras, I believe I will bring value to your company.

 Although I do not have a HBO degree, I have contributed more than 10 years of experience to a variety of industries and helped my previous companies to successfully expand the client databases and maintained strong client relationships while introducing new frameworks that foster collaboration and efficiency.
-I like to practice various ideas in my life and I'm currently highly interested in full-stack software engineering, business infrastrucure, agile frameworks and effective education.
+I like to practice various ideas in my life and I'm currently highly interested in full-stack software engineering, business infrastructure, agile frameworks and effective education.
 I believe my enthusiasm & creativity will lead me to a great asset within your company and helps the team fundamentally.

 While viewing my resume, you may notice a brief gap in my work experience.
 Which is a personal matter and we can discuss privately.